 College and Financial Aid Planning for Students and Families

 ScholarFITS offers college counseling and financial aid planning in Portland Maine, or using the internet, across the country.
-Our focus is helping students and families find the right college fit, matching the student’s academic interests, social preferences, and family financial resources.
+Our niche is financial aid and college cost planning, but we know that a college isn’t a bargain if it doesn’t suit the student academically and socially.
+We help students and families find the right college fit, matching the student’s academic interests, social preferences, and family financial resources.
 We offer several packages, or we can tailor our services to your specific circumstances.

 The 3 Fits

 Academic fit – A good fit college offers the courses and programs you want.
 The level of academic challenge matches your interests and learning style.
 You should like the format for most of the classes: do you want close interaction with professors and the lively discussion of small seminars?
 Or do you prefer lecture instruction and the tremendous variety of courses at large universities?

 Social fit – You’ll spend time both in-class and outside of class with your fellow students.
 The social environment should allow you to grow and thrive both intellectually, and also socially.
 Most people don’t want to go to college with students exactly like them, but your fellow students should be accepting of who you are and ready to support you in college, and for many people, for years after you graduate.

 Financial fit – No matter how well a college fits you academically and socially, if college requires you to take on crippling debt then it’s not a good fit.
 Colleges discount their prices with grants and scholarships.
 The trick is to identify your unique profile, then match it to colleges you can afford.